justinallen/media_harvester/README.md

 # Media Harvester

 A simple Python script for swiftly downloading video and audio from YouTube and other online streaming sites.
-Wraps some conveniences around the [youtube-dl](https://rg3.github.io/youtube-dl).
+Wraps some conveniences around [youtube-dl](https://github.com/rg3/youtube-dl) and adds an audio ripper via [ffmpeg](https://www.ffmpeg.org).

 **Use case:**